Katherine-Brown-8000/DSUP-acidic-config/README.md

 - C) is DSUP at pH 11.5
 - D) is DSUP at all three difference pHs overlapped

+  Intructions:

+  - 1 Use AlphaFold3 to generate a fold prediction for the DSUP protein sequence.
+This produces a CIF structure file (fold_analysis_dsup_model_1.cif).

+ - 2 Open the CIF file in ChimeraX and export it as a PDB file named dsup_model_0.pdb.

+ - 3 Upload the PDB file to the PDB2PQR Server to generate .pqr and .in files at pH 5.5, 7.4, and 11.5.

+ - 4 Run the .pqr and .in files through APBS to compute electrostatic potential maps (.dx files).

+ - 5 Load both the .pqr and .dx files into ChimeraX to visualize and export electrostatic surfaces for each pH condition.

 ## Programs and websites used were:
  - [AlphaFold3](https://alphafoldserver.com/welcome)